Nearshoring

 Conversely, nearshoring puts your products a few hours’ drive from your assembly line, which is essential for just-in-time (JIT) manufacturing and inventory management.

 Shipping is faster, more reliable, and cheaper from a neighboring country, where no oceans must be crossed to get your hands on your product.
+Working with local suppliers in these regions further improves responsiveness and efficiency, ensuring your supply chain can quickly adapt to market needs.
 The faster your products hit your facility, the faster they get into the hands of your customers.

 #4 Greater Protection for your IP against Copyright and Patent Theft